Full Body Workout — for beginners and advanced

 • For deadlifts: add 5 kg per workout (as it's performed less frequently and with heavier weight).

-I've worked with many combat sports athletes who come to me with a classic "bro split" from the gym.
-One boxer in the 75 kg category used to do 2-hour workouts, split by muscle groups.
-His legs were constantly fatigued, and his strength was stagnant.
-We switched to a 3-day full-body training program focused on squats, presses, and deadlifts.
-In 3 months, his squat increased by 30 kg, and he himself noted that he felt "more explosive and fresher" for sparring because he didn't have localized muscle soreness for days on end.
+I have worked with many combat sports athletes who come to me with a classic "bro split" from the gym.
+One boxer in the lightweight category used to do 2-hour workouts, split by muscle groups.
+His legs were constantly tired, and his strength was stagnant.
+We switched to a 3-day full body workout program focused on squats, presses, and deadlifts.
+In 3 months, his squat increased by 30 kg, and he himself noted that he felt "more explosive and fresher" for sparring, as he didn't have localized muscle soreness for days.

-Although often marketed as a "beginner program," full-body training is an extremely versatile tool.
+Although often marketed as a "beginner program," the full body workout is a versatile tool.
 For Beginners: This is the best choice.
-The high training frequency (3 times a week) accelerates the learning of proper technique for the main exercises.
-Neurological adaptation is rapid, leading to an impressive jump in strength in the first few months.
-For Intermediates and Advanced Lifters:
+The high training frequency (3 times a week) accelerates the learning of proper technique for fundamental exercises.
+Neurological adaptation is rapid, leading to a significant jump in strength in the first few months.
+For Intermediate and Advanced Trainees:

-1. When Time is Limited: If you can only train 2-3 times a week, full-body training ensures that each muscle group receives adequate stimulus.
+1. When Time is Limited: If you can only train 2-3 times a week, a full body workout ensures that each muscle group receives adequate stimulus.

-2. As a "Deload" or Maintenance Phase: During a calorie deficit or active recovery, two full-body sessions per week with reduced volume are perfect for maintaining muscle mass and strength.
+2. As a "Deload" or Maintenance Phase: During a calorie deficit or active recovery, two full body workouts per week with reduced volume are excellent for preserving muscle mass and strength.

-3. For Athletes: As I mentioned, fighters, runners, and other athletes benefit from it because it builds functional strength without causing extreme soreness in one area that would hinder their primary sport activity.
+3. For Athletes: As mentioned, fighters, runners, and other athletes benefit from it because it builds functional strength without causing extreme muscle soreness in one area that would interfere with their primary sport activity.

-Adaptations for advanced lifters often include more complex periodization schemes (e.g., varying intensity and volume on different days) and the addition of accessory exercises.
+Adaptation for advanced trainees often involves more complex periodization schemes (e.g., varying intensity and volume on different days) and the addition of accessory exercises.

-The greatest advantages of full-body training can become disadvantages if the approach is not understood correctly.
+The greatest advantages of a full body workout can become disadvantages if the approach is not understood correctly.
 Here are a few pitfalls that trainees often fall into.

-• Excessive Volume Per Exercise: Full-body training is not the place for 4-5 chest exercises with 4 sets each.
+• Excessive Volume Per Exercise: A full body workout is not the place for 4-5 chest exercises with 4 sets each.
 The idea is stimulation, not annihilation.
 Programs like 5x5 or 3x5 work because they manage fatigue while stimulating strength.

-• Insufficient Recovery: Training full-body 5-6 times a week is a recipe for overtraining, unless you are an elite athlete with a strictly controlled regimen.
+• Insufficient Recovery: Training a full body workout 5-6 times a week is a recipe for overtraining, unless you are an elite athlete with a strictly controlled regimen.
 48 hours of rest between sessions is the minimum.

-It's a misconception that muscle mass cannot be built with full-body training.
+It is a misconception that muscle mass cannot be built with a full body workout.
 Weekly volume is what matters.
 Training chest 3 times a week with 5 sets of squats gives a total of 15 sets per week – the same as in many split programs, but with better protein synthesis frequency.

 Comparison of Training Methods

-Characteristic Full-Body Training Upper/Lower Split "Bro" Split (by Muscle Group)
+Characteristic Full Body Workout Upper/Lower Split "Bro" Split (by muscle group)

-Suitable For Beginners, limited time Intermediates Advanced (Bodybuilding)
+Suitable for Beginners, limited time Intermediate Advanced (bodybuilding)

-Focus Strength, frequency, technique Volume, balance Maximal hypertrophy, isolation
+Focus Strength, frequency, technique Volume, balance Maximum hypertrophy, isolation

-Risk of Soreness Low to moderate (overall) Moderate (localized) High (highly localized)
+Risk of Muscle Soreness Low to moderate (overall) Moderate (localized) High (highly localized)

 Can I add isolation exercises for biceps/triceps?

 Yes, but they should be at the end of the workout, after the main movements.
-One to two exercises for 2-3 sets for smaller muscle groups are perfectly sufficient.
+One to two exercises for 2-3 sets for the small muscle groups are sufficient.
 Your arms have already worked hard during presses and rows.

 What should I do if I stop progressing (hit a plateau)?

-First, analyze the key factors outside the gym: are you getting enough sleep (7-9 hours) and eating adequately?
-If those are in order, try reducing the weight by 10% and building it back up (deload), or switch the scheme from 5x5 to 3x5 to reduce volume and focus on intensity.
+First, analyze the main factors outside the gym: are you getting enough sleep (7-9 hours) and eating adequately?
+If these are in order, try reducing the weight by 10% and building it back up (deload), or switch the scheme from 5x5 to 3x5 to reduce volume and focus on intensity.

 How long should a workout last?

-An effective full-body workout session, including warm-up, should take between 45 and 75 minutes.
+An effective full body workout session, including the warm-up, should take between 45 and 75 minutes.
 If your workouts regularly exceed this range, you are likely doing too many exercises or resting too long between sets.

 See more in the fitness guides of Sport Zona Academy.

-For over 12 years, I've observed that adaptation to full-body training is highly individual.
-The key is the correct dosage of total training volume and intensity to avoid overload and maximize recovery.
+For over 12 years, I've observed that adaptation to full body workouts is highly individual.
+The key is the correct dosage of overall training volume and intensity to avoid overload and maximize recovery.
 A common mistake is too many sets and exercises for one muscle group.

 See more in the fitness guides of Sport Zona Academy.